uber/tchannel-node/docs/channel.md

 It's recommend you run with tracing permanently on.

-### `options.traceReporter`

-If you want to implement a custom reporter for tracing information then you can specifiy a `traceReporter` function.

-By default this is not needed; the hyperbahn client comes with a tcollector reporter that will be wired up for you.

 ### `channel.listen(port, host, callback?)`

 Starts listening on the given port and host.